samfrjn11/cloud-installer/README.md

 In the middle of the install script you will be asked for keys to be able to send push notifications from your local cloud instance towards the Android or iOS app.
 These keys can be provided by the maintainers.
 You can reach the maintainers for these keys at the [Crownstone Community discord server](https://discord.gg/TPYfMvV7bD).

+Make sure to configure your server (the Rasperry Pi) to have a static local ip address.
+Usually this can be done by logging in on your router.

 ## Installing

 Most requirements come from the installation of [MongoDB](https://www.mongodb.com/docs/v4.4/administration/production-notes).
 When installing on a Raspberry Pi, ensure to use the 64-bit OS, as MongoDB requires an 64-bit OS.
 In case you want to install MongoDB manually or on another location, you can skip installing MongoDB during the installation process.
 This may require you to change the environment variables after installation.